MasameEh/Garage-System/README.md

 There is a Proteus 8.11 project file (garage.pdsprj).
 * Build .hex file.
-* Open Calculator.pdsprj with Proteus 8.11 or above.
+* Open garage.pdsprj with Proteus 8.11 or above.
 * Run Simulation.